railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_profiling.rst

 * :guilabel:`Not Held`: the customer has not been called, you will try to call him again later.

-Establishing the profiles of prospects
+Establishing the Profiles of Prospects
 --------------------------------------

-During presales activities it is useful to qualify your prospects quickly.
+During pre-sales activities, it is useful to qualify your prospects quickly.
 You can pose a series of questions to find out what product to offer to the customer, or how quickly you should handle the request.

 .. tip:: Profiling

-	This method of rapidly qualifying prospects is often used by companies who carry out presales by phone.
+	This method of rapidly qualifying prospects is often used by companies who carry out pre-sales by phone.
-	A prospect list is imported into the Open ERP system as a set of partners and the operators then pose a series of questions to each prospect by phone.
+	A prospect list is imported into the OpenERP system as a set of partners and the operators then pose a series of questions to each prospect by phone.

 	Responses to these questions enable each prospect to be qualified automatically which leads to